 5.4.
-The Party will subject all donors providing [£7,500] or more to the Party in a calendar year, whether in a single donation or in total donations, to a risk assessment - including consideration of their background and potential reputational risks - before any donation or form of financial support is accepted by the Party.
-A template Risk Assessment Form is provided in Annex 2 and a template Risk Management Form in Annex 3 for this purpose.
+The Party will subject all donors providing $[\pounds7,500]$ or more to the Party in a calendar year, whether in a single donation or in total donations, to a risk assessment - including consideration of their background and potential reputational risks - before any donation or form of financial support is accepted by the Party.
+A template Risk Assessment Form is provided in Annex 2 and a template Risk Management Form in Annex 3 for these purposes.